cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 * A completely unreachable mlog block is removed by [Unreachable Code elimination](optimizations/UNREACHABLE-CODE-ELIMINATION.markdown).
 However, Mindcode can't detect when an mlog block itself makes the code following it unreachable (e.g., by using an infinite loop or the `end` instruction), and doesn't ever remove the code following an mlog block.
 * If the mlog block contains an `end` instruction, Mindcode assumes the instruction may or may not be executed and updates the surrounding code accordingly.
 * The mlog block is always treated as if it manipulates the text buffer: no print merging across the block will occur.
 * A limited [Data Flow optimization](optimizations/DATA-FLOW-OPTIMIZATION.markdown) is applied to mlog blocks.
 Currently, the optimization is only able to propagate constant values to the mlog block.
-Correctly declaring output variables is vital for this optimization to produce valid code.
 This optimization can be turned off by setting `mlog-block-optimization` to `false`.

 ### Example